4.3 Reviewed by SusanRating:

-The overall average rating for this model looks a little low, but in fact out of just over 300 online reviews only 30 rated it with only 1 or 2 stars.
+The overall average rating for this model looks a little low, but in fact out of right at 900 online reviews, only 101 rated it with 1 or 2 stars.
 As well, many of those low ratings are unfair.
 For example, they ranked it low because they didn’t realize it is for outdoor use only, or they didn’t know it takes longer to heat up and cooks slower than a deep fat fryer, or they were disappointed because they couldn’t find recipes online.
 All of these bad reviews were written prior to 2013, most during 2012 or before.

 At least one user claims you get a slightly better taste with a propane cooker, but by and large most others prefer electric so they don’t have to fool with buying gas and using a propane tank.

 Others are most unhappy with the amount of time required for the unit to preheat before cooking.
 With any appliance it’s always possible you could receive a defective product, but several other factors come into play here.
 First is that air fryers are, by nature, slower to heat up and to cook.
 The usual pre-heating time can range from around 30 minutes to 1 hour, possibly longer.

 Second is that in extremely cold or windy climates your fryer will do better reaching and maintaining the desired temperature if you can place it where it gets a little shelter from the elements.
 Note: This cooker is not for use inside a garage or other closed space.